Accounting Ratios

 Often, accounting ratios are calculated yearly or quarterly, and different ratios are more important to different industries.
 For example, the inventory turnover ratio would be significantly important to a retailer but with almost no significance to a boutique advisory firm.

 The financial reports that accounting ratios are based on represent much of the core essence of a business.
-They paint a picture of where a company came from, how they are doing currently, and where they are going into the future.
-The ratios may seem simple at first, but they are incredibly nuanced and can be difficult to calculate once one is attempting to analyze and quantify Fortune 500 companies.
+They paint a picture of where a company came from, how they are doing currently, and where they are going in the future.
+The ratios may seem simple at first, but they are incredibly nuanced and can be challenging to calculate when attempting to analyze and quantify Fortune 500 companies.

-Below, we present a high-level overview of why accounting ratios are important and some examples of accounting ratios that we may come across in our everyday professional and personal lives.
+Below, we provide a high-level overview of why accounting ratios are important, along with some examples that we may encounter in our everyday professional and personal lives.

 Common Accounting Ratios

-There exist many accounting ratios used throughout the industry, divided into subcategories like profitability ratios, debt ratios, and liquidity ratios, among others.
+There are many accounting ratios used throughout the industry, categorized into subcategories such as profitability ratios, debt ratios, and liquidity ratios, among others.
 We will highlight some of the more common ratios in the table below that you may use as a handy reference:

 Commonly Used Debt Ratios and Formulas